-WRITE STATUS [55h]
+WRITE STATUS [55H]

 The Write Status command is used to program the EPROM Status data field.
 The bus master will follow the command byte with a 2-byte starting address (TA1=(T7:T0), TA2=(T15:T8)) and a byte of status data (D7:D0).
-An 8-bit CRC of the command byte, address bytes, and data byte is computed by the DS1982 and read back by the bus master to confirm that the correct command word, starting address, and data byte were received.
+A 16-bit CRC of the command byte, address bytes, and data byte is computed by the DS1985 and read back by the bus master to confirm that the correct command word, starting address, and data byte were received.

 If the CRC read by the bus master is incorrect, a Reset Pulse must be issued and the entire sequence must be repeated.
-If the CRC received by the bus master is correct, a programming pulse (12 volts on the 1-Wire bus for 480 μ s) is issued by the bus master.
-Prior to programming, the first 7 bytes of the EPROM Status data field will appear as logical 1s.
+If the CRC received by the bus master is correct, a programming pulse (12 volts on the 1-Wire bus for 480 μs) is issued by the bus master.
+Prior to programming, the EPROM Status data field will appear as logical 1s.
 For each bit in the data byte provided by the bus master that is set to a logical 0, the corresponding bit in the selected byte of the EPROM Status data field will be programmed to a logical 0 after the programming pulse has been applied at that byte location.
-The 8th byte of the EPROM status byte data field is factory-programmed to contain 00h.

-After the 480 μs programming pulse is applied and the data line returns to a 5-volt level, the bus master issues eight read time slots to verify that the appropriate bits have been programmed.
-The DS1982 responds with the data from the selected EPROM Status address sent least significant bit first.
+After the 480μs programming pulse is applied and the data line returns to the idle level, the bus master issues eight read time slots to verify that the appropriate bits have been programmed.
+The DS1985 responds with the data from the selected EPROM Status address sent least significant bit first.
 This byte contains the logical AND of all bytes written to this EPROM Status Byte address.
 If the EPROM Status Byte contains 1s in bit positions where the byte issued by the master contained 0s, a Reset Pulse should be issued and the current byte address should be programmed again.
-If the DS1982 EPROM Status Byte contains 0s in the same bit positions as the data byte, the programming was successful and the DS1982 will automatically increment its address counter to select the next byte in the EPROM Status data field.
-The least significant byte of the new 2-byte address will also be loaded into the 8-bit CRC generator as a starting value.
+If the DS1985 EPROM Status byte contains 0s in the same bit positions as the data byte, the programming was successful and the DS1985 will automatically increment its address counter to select the next byte in the EPROM Status data field.
+The new two-byte address will also be loaded into the 16-bit CRC generator as a starting value.
 The bus master will issue the next byte of data using eight write time slots.

-As the DS1982 receives this byte of data into the scratchpad, it also shifts the data into the CRC generator that has been preloaded with the LSB of the current address and the result is an 8-bit CRC of the new data byte and the LSB of the new address.
-After supplying the data byte, the bus master will read this 8-bit CRC from the DS1982 with eight read time slots to confirm that the address incremented properly and the data byte was received correctly.
+As the DS1985 receives this byte of data into the scratchpad, it also shifts the data into the CRC generator that has been preloaded with the current address, and the result is a 16-bit CRC of the new data byte and the new address.
+After supplying the data byte, the bus master will read this 16-bit CRC from the DS1985 with 16 read time slots to confirm that the address incremented properly and the data byte was received correctly.
 If the CRC is incorrect, a Reset Pulse must be issued and the Write Status command sequence must be restarted.
 If the CRC is correct, the bus master will issue a programming pulse and the selected byte in memory will be programmed.

-Note that the initial pass through the Write Status flow chart will generate an 8-bit CRC value that is the result of shifting the command byte into the CRC generator, followed by the 2 address bytes, and finally the data byte.
-Subsequent passes through the Write Status flow chart due to the DS1982 automatically incrementing its address counter will generate an 8-bit CRC that is the result of loading (not shifting) the LSB of the new (incremented) address into the CRC generator and then shifting in the new data byte.
+Note that the initial pass through the Write Status flow chart will generate a 16-bit CRC value that is the result of shifting the command byte into the CRC generator, followed by the 2 address bytes, and finally the data byte.
+Subsequent passes through the Write Status flow chart due to the DS1985 automatically incrementing its address counter will generate a 16-bit CRC that is the result of loading (not shifting) the new (incremented) address into the CRC generator and then shifting in the new data byte.